MaliaMcLau/Typescript-Samples/README.md

 # Typescript-Samples
 Here are some samples written in Typescript from my last position.
-Not my best work but it is what they could spare.
+This is Not my best work but it is what could shared.
+To protect data structures still in use, some names have been redacted.
+Below I will explain some solutions I authored during this project.
 ------------------------------------------------
 #*Notes on Redacted-Accordion Component Sample*#
 ------------------------------------------------